-- 1) For the amounts in 2), 3) and 4) below report the Basic Reserve in A3.3)B)2)(a), the projection requirements in A3.3)B)2)(b), the value of Aggregate reinsurance in A3.3)D)1), the value of hedges in A3.3)D)2), the total allocation of the value of hedges and Aggregate reinsurance in A3.3)B)2)(c) and the Standard Scenario Reserve. - 2) Report the Standard Scenario Amount as of the valuation date. - 3) If applicable, report the Standard Scenario Amount on the inforce prior to the valuation date that was used to project the reserve requirements to the valuation date. - 4) If applicable, report the Standard Scenario Amount on the model office used to represent the inforce. - 5) Discuss modifications, if any, in the application of the standard scenario requirements to produce the amounts in 2), 3) and 4) above. - 6) Document any assumptions, judgements or procedures not prescribed in the Standard Scenario Method or in the Guideline that are used to produce the Standard Scenario Amount. - If applicable, documentation of approval by the commissioner to use the Basic Reserve as the Standard Scenario reserve. - 8) Document the company's calculation of DR. - 9) Document the allocation of funds to Equity, Bond, Balanced and Fixed classes.
+- (ii) Time step of model (e.g., monthly, quarterly, annual) - (iii) Correlation of fund returns - (b) Calibration - (i) Gross Wealth Ratios for equity funds - \Rightarrow Disclosure of adjustments to model parameters, if any. - \Rightarrow Disclosure of 1-year, 5-year and 10-year wealth factors, as well as mean and standard deviation. - (ii) Consistency of other funds to equity funds - (iii) Correlation between all funds - (iv) Estimate of market return volatility assumptions underlying the generated scenarios compared to actual observed volatility underlying market values. - (c) Extent of use of pre-packaged scenarios and support for mapping variable accounts to proxy funds - 4) Description and results of sensitivity tests performed.
+At the request of the domiciliary commissioner, of the company shall provide a sensitivity test showing an estimate of the impact of the market return volatility assumption when market volatility is materially higher than assumed in the generated scenarios. - E) Standard Scenario. - For the amounts in 2), 3) and 4) below report the Basic Reserve in A3.3)B)2)(a), the projection requirements in A3.3)B)2)(b), the value of Aggregate reinsurance in A3.3)D)1), the value of hedges in A3.3)D)2), the total allocation of the value of hedges and Aggregate reinsurance in A3.3)B)2)(c) and the Standard Scenario Reserve. - 2) Report the Standard Scenario Amount as of the valuation date. - If applicable, report the Standard Scenario Amount on the inforce prior to the valuation date that was used to project the reserve requirements to the valuation date. - 4) If applicable, report the Standard Scenario Amount on the model office used to represent the inforce. - 5) Discuss modifications, if any, in the application of the standard scenario requirements to produce the amounts in 2), 3) and 4) above. - 6) Document any assumptions, judgments or procedures not prescribed in the Standard Scenario Method or in the Guideline that are used to produce the Standard Scenario Amount. - 7) If applicable, documentation of approval by the commissioner to use the Basic Reserve as the Standard Scenario Amount. - 8) Document the company's calculation of DR. - 9) Document the allocation of funds to Equity, Bond, Balanced and Fixed classes.